ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 {: #continuous-deployment-to-kubernetes-6}
 {: step}

-1. Follow the breadcrumbs on the upper left of the screen and click on the first entry after of `<your-initial>-mynodestarter` after `Toolchains`
+1. Follow the breadcrumbs on the upper left of the screen and click on the first entry after of `<your-initials>-mynodestarter` after `Toolchains`
 1. Click the **Eclipse Orion Web IDE** tile.
-1. Expand the `<your-initial>-mynodestarter-repository`.
+1. Expand the `<your-initials>-mynodestarter-repository`.
 1. Update the `utils.js` by making a simple change, for example change "Welcome to" to something else, your changes are automatically saved.
 1. Click on the Git icon in the left most column.
 1. Enter a commit message: *my first changes* and click on **Commit**.